 Which is the best elephant sanctuary to visit in Chiang Mai?

 As we said above, we are not really fans of elephant tourism, or really any animal tourism other than sustainable safaris and national parks.
-That said, the Mahouts Foundation seems to offer a good experience.
+So, we’d ask you to reconsider going to any animal sanctuary as there are always mixed reviews.

 What is the best 3 to 4 day itinerary for Chiang Mai?